RayCrafter/Raycrafter-Documentation/docs/source/workflow.rst

 Workflow
 ========

-This section describes the whole pipeline involved in rendering on the cluster.
+This section describes process involved in rendering on the cluster.
+For more information about the architecture, see :ref:`ansible-raycrafter:overview`.

 .. image:: workflow.png
    :scale: 100%